Date of Degree

 Copyright 2010 Yanrong Kang

 Kang, Yanrong.
-"Self-regulatory training for helping students with special needs to learn mathematics." dissertation, University of Iowa, 2010.
+"Self-regulatory training for helping students with special needs to learn mathematics."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.